morris/vanilla-todo/README.md

 #### 3.2.3.
 Rendering

-Naively re-rendering a whole component using `.innerHTML` should be avoided as this may hurt performance and will likely break important functionality such as input state, focus, text selection etc. which browsers have already been optimizing for decades.
+Naively re-rendering a whole component using `.innerHTML` should be avoided as this may hurt performance and will likely break important functionality which browsers have already been optimizing for decades:

+- `<a>`, `<button>`, `<input>`, etc. may lose focus.
+- Form inputs may lose data on re-render.
+- Text selection may be reset on re-render.
+- CSS transitions won't work if you re-render a large chunk of HTML instead of toggling a class.
+- Event listeners may need to be reattached.

 As seen in [3.2.1.](#321-mount-functions), rendering is therefore split into some rigid base HTML and an idempotent, complete update function which only